 Perishable items must not violate agricultural rules for the destination country.
 Perishable items may be packed in hard-sided ventilated containers with a maximum of 5.5 pounds (2.5 kg) of dry ice.
 United will not accept perishable items packed in Styrofoam coolers or in containers that include wet ice.

 United will accept one set of antlers or animal horns per ticketed customer.
-Antlers are subject to a $100 service charge per item.
+Antlers are subject to a $150 service charge (each way) per item for travel between the U.S., Canada, Puerto Rico and the U.S. Virgin Islands and a $200 service charge for all other travel.
 This charge is in addition to any excess baggage charges that may apply.